People

 Global Generations

-Annual data provided by the People team at Gucci from 2018 to 2021 with the percentages of generational and age representation among Gucci’s global employees: Boomers, Generation X, Millennials, or Generation Z. Totals may not add up to 100 percent due to rounding.
+Annual data provided by the People team at Gucci from 2018 to 2023 with the percentages of generational and age representation among Gucci’s global employees: Boomers, Generation X, Millennials, or Generation Z. Totals may not add up to 100 per cent due to rounding.

 • 2018